A combinatorial approach to first degree cohomology of Specht modules: Abstract

 \section{Abstract}

 Using purely combinatorial methods we calculate the first degree cohomology of Specht modules indexed by two part partitions over fields of characteristic $p\ge 3$.
-These combinatorial methods give an explicit description of all of the non-split extensions of the Specht module, $S^\lambda$, by the trivial module and is related to the construction of universal $p$-ary designs of constant block size.
-We also solve the problem of the existence of such designs and show their uniqueness, up to similarity, unless $\lambda$ is pointed, in which case we decompose the design in to two parts, which are unique up to similarity.
+These combinatorial methods also allow us to obtain an explicit description of all of the non-split extensions of the Specht module, $S^\lambda$, by the trivial module.
+Applying this work to partitions with more than two parts we are able to give an entirely combinatorial proof of the bound on the dimension of the first degree cohomology given by work of Donkin and Geranios.
+We also obtain as a corollary a result of Weber giving a far reaching condition determining partitions for which the first cohomology of the Specht module is trivial.